-e.
+f.
 Flow Cytometry used as Analysis Tool

 The cells in each of the wells were allowed to grow in their new solution.
 Then 0.5mL of trypsin was added to each well and was rocked back and forth to ensure that the bottom was covered.
 The well plates were incubated for 2 minutes.
 Afterward, the well plates were smacked to remove the cells connection to the bottom of the flasks.
 The cells were viewed using a microscope to confirm that cells were no longer attached.
 The trypsin solutions containing the cells were put into individual tubes.
 New media was added to tube so that the total volume was 4mL.
 Tubes were centrifuged for 5 minutes at 300 X g.
 Supernatants were removed; the cell pellets were resuspended.
 The centrifuging process was repeated.
-Supernatants were removed; the cell pellets were resuspended in

-1mL of Dulbecco's Phosphate Buffered Saline 1X. $100\mu L$ of each solution were added to individual tubes. $250\mu L$ of the Dulbecco's Phosphate Buffered Saline 1X was added to each tube. $200\mu L$ of cold propidium iodide stain solution were added to each tube.
+Supernatants were removed; the cell pellets were resuspended in 1mL of Dulbecco's Phosphate Buffered Saline 1X.
+100μ L of each solution were added to individual tubes.
+250μL of Dulbecco's Phosphate Buffered Saline 1X was added to each tube.
+200μ L of cold propidium iodide stain solution was added to each tube.
 Tubes were gently mixed by swirling and then they were put into a refrigerator to incubate in the cold darkness for 10 minutes.
 The samples were then analyzed on the flow cytometry for results right away.

-f.
+g.
 P53 ELISA kit used as Analysis Tool

-A PierceTM p53 colorimetric in-cell ELISA kit from Thermo Fisher Scientific was used to determine the p53 level in the cells of experiment 6.
+A PierceTM p53 colorimetric in-cell ELISA kit from Thermo Fisher Scientific was used.

-g.
+h.
 Cell Cycle test kit used as Analysis Tool